How to Grade Pokemon Cards

 Don’t take this as a strict formula in the sense of deducting for each flaw.
 Take the case where there is a tiny crease and some whitening.
 The crease already put it at a 7 and since that alone bumps it down so much, it comes with some leniency on the whitening.
 Reviewing slabs on eBay with the same damage will give you a better idea of what the range of grades could be.

 After you have cleaned and pre-graded your card, now it’s time to prepare them for submission.
-Let’s first get our card prepared for grading and then cover how to use the PSA website to create a submission.
-Lastly, we will cover how to ship them.
-For the packing/prep steps, PSA has a helpful video on what’s covered below.
+Let’s first get our card prepared for grading by protecting them properly.

 Getting your cards ready